mmgaggle/bd/README.md

 # Deployed Environment

-* head
+* master
-* worker
+* core

-The "head" host runs cluster services, and serve as a client bastion to launch benchmarks from.
-You should only have one "head" host in your cluster.
+The "master" host runs cluster services, and serve as a client bastion to launch benchmarks from.
+You should only have one "master" host in your cluster.

 * yarn resource manager
 * yarn history server